 QU

-ser command to get logged in user name on remote computer
+ser command to get logged in user name on the remote computer

-In the above PowerShell script gets list of logged on user session to remote computer.
+In the above PowerShell QUser example, the Quser command gets the list of the logged-on user sessions to the remote computer.

-Using QUser /server command, it takes remote host name and gets the logged on users session to $users variable.
+Using the QUser /server command, it takes the remote hostname and gets the logged-on user sessions to the $users

-We then iterate over $users object using foreach
+We then iterate over the $users object using the foreach

-to split user object string to get username and assigned it $Parsed_user and use Write-Host
+to split the user object string to get a username and assign it to the $parsed_User

 QUser logoff or disconnect user

-Using PowerShell quser logoff command, you can logoff any user with session id or session name that you get using quser command
+Using the PowerShell quser logoff command, you can log off any user with the session ID or session name that you get using the quser command

 logoff 15 /server:it-cor20

-In the above command, quser log off command disconnect session id 15 or logoff session quser from it-cor20 server.
+In the above command, the quser log-off command disconnects session id 15 or logoff session quser from the it-cor20 server.

-Cool Tip: Learn different between Active Directory lastlogon and lastlogontimestamp!
+Cool Tip: Difference between Active Directory lastlogon and lastlogontimestamp!

 Fix QUser Access Denied

-Sometime you may get QUser access denied issues as below while trying to get logged on users information on computer
+Sometimes you may get QUser access denied issues as below while trying to get logged-on users’ information on the computer as given below.

 C:\>quser